Game Grumps: Philanthropy

-In late 2013, the Game Grumps had put various games, which they'd received multiple copies of, on eBay for auction, with all the proceeds going to the children's charity Child's Play.
+In late 2013, the GameGrumps had put various games, which they had received multiple copies of, on eBay for auction, with all the proceeds going to the children's charity Child's Play.
 After the auctions ended, they had raised a total of over $7,000.

 In June 2015, a 5-episode miniseries was released called Guild Grumps.
 O'Donovan mentored Hanson, Avidan, Kramer and Berhow in a 5-day race to advance from Level 90 to Level 100 in World of Warcraft.
 Each participant had $1,000 to donate to a charity of their choice, if they reached the goal.
 If they did not, their donation would be split between those who won.
 In the end, O'Donovan was the sole winner, and, combined with the participants' distributed funds, donated $5,000 to cancer research.

-As of 2015, Game Grumps has raised over $70,000 by hosting charity livestreams on Twitch.
+As of 2015, GameGrumps had raised over $70,000 by hosting charity livestreams on Twitch.

-In 2016, Game Grumps raised approximately $155,000 by hosting another charity livestream on Twitch, as well as redirecting all proceeds from an exclusive shirt to the cause.
-The livestream was for the Crisis Text Line; a free text service available for people experiencing moments of crisis.

-On February 17, 2018, Game Grumps held a 6-hour livestream on Twitch in which they played several games, including Mad Max, Half-Life 2, Fallout, and Overwatch, raising around $77,000 for the Crisis Text Line.
-Later in the same year, Game Grumps did another 6-hour livestream to raise money for Camp Kesem, raising over $37,000.
+On February 17, 2018, GameGrumps held a 6-hour livestream on Twitch in which they played several games, including Mad Max, Half-Life 2, Fallout, and Overwatch, raising around $77,000 for the Crisis Text Line.
+Later in the same year, GameGrumps did another 6-hour livestream to raise money for Camp Kesem, raising over $37,000.